-Join Suze Tracy, Praecipio Consulting's Solution Architect, for a look at the ITIL framework and how it can be instrumental to 4 core IT processes, including service request management, incident management, problem management, and change management.
-One of the best Atlassian tools Suze found to address these 4 core IT processes and help organizations remain competitive is Jira Service Desk.
+Join Suze Treacy, Praecipio Consulting's Solution Architect, for a look at the ITIL framework and how it can be instrumental to 4 core IT processes, including service request management, incident management, problem management, and change management.
+One of the best Atlassian tools Suze found to address these 4 core IT processes and help organizations remain competitive is Jira Service Desk, now Jira Service Management.

 Joseph Lane: Welcome everybody!
 To the 4-core IT processes managed through Jira Service Desk Webinar!
 Let's go ahead and get started.